hojinyun/hojinyun.github.io/index.md

   actions:
     - label: "About Me"
       url: "/About-Me/"
-excerpt: "I am a student majoring in Computer Engineering at HKUST, who is interested is in computer vision and rbotics."
+excerpt: "I am a student majoring in Computer Engineering at HKUST, who is interested is in computer vision and robotics."
 ---
+{% include feature_row %}